Tilting Point launches SpongeBob: Krusty Cook-Off and rebrands itself as a mobile publisher

 Cooking up fun in Bikini Bottom

-SpongeBob: Krusty Cook-Off for mobile devices is available now on iOS and Android.
-The game is the result of months of collaboration between Tilting Point, the co-development partners at Nukebox Games, and the licensing team at Nickelodeon.
+SpongeBob: Krusty Cook-Off is available now on iOS and Android.
+The game is the result of collaboration between Tilting Point, the co-development partners at Nukebox Games, and the licensing team at Nickelodeon.

-Nukebox, one of India’s most successful mobile game companies, created Food Truck Chef, an addictive game where you play a chef in charge of a food truck.
+Nukebox is one of India’s most successful mobile game companies.
+It created Food Truck Chef, where you play a chef in charge of a food truck.
 You have to juggle tasks and feed as many customers as possible on a timetable.
 I found it to be addictive when it launched in 2017.

 That made Nukebox a good candidate to do a similar cooking game with the SpongeBob franchise, which is known around the world.
 Tilting Point brings its expertise in publishing, live game operations, and other tools to enable nonstop updates for the game over time.